kasteway/Linear_Regression/README.md

 ## Algorithms used for optimizing the cost function:

-1. Batch Gradient Descent - calculates the gradient of the cost function with respect to the parameters for the entire training dataset.
+1. Batch Gradient Descent:
+  - calculates the gradient of the cost function with respect to the parameters for the entire training dataset.
 As a result, it updates the model parameters only after it has computed the gradients for the entire dataset.
-   -

 ### Advantages:
   - Small to Medium-Sized Datasets: It's well-suited for smaller datasets or those of a moderate size where the entire dataset can be loaded into memory and processed together.